H. Raja

 Hariharan Raja Sharma also known as H. Raja is an Indian politician.
 He started his political-social life as an Rashtriya Swayamsevak Sangh (RSS) promoter.
-He was a MLA representing the Karaikudi constituency in the Tamil Nadu Legislative Assembly from 2001 to 2006.
+He was a MLA representing the Karaikudi constituency in the Tamil Nadu Legislative Assembly from 2001 to 2006, as part of the Dravida Munnetra Kazhagam (DMK)-led alliance.
 He was one of the national secretaries of the Bharatiya Janata Party from 2014 to 2020.

 H. Raja is known for his controversial statements and statements against other religions.

 Personal life

-H. Raja was born as Hariharan Raja Sharma in a village called Melattur near Thanjavur to Hariharan Sharma and Lalitha in a Vadama Brahmin family.
+H. Raja was born as Hariharan Raja Sharma in a village called Melattur near Thanjavur to Hariharan Sharma and Lalitha in a Tamil Brahmin family.
 His father Hariharan Sharma who was also an active RSS member went to jail when RSS was banned in 1948.
-His father worked as a professor in Alagappa University and died at the age of 88 in October 2017.
 H. Raja published the biggest Tamil-Sanskrit dictionary with over 45,000 words compiled by his father after his demise.

 By profession, Raja is a chartered accountant.